higd963/higd963.github.io/_posts/2019-04-30-paper-review-01.md

 Problem>
 1. previous systems only support articles as the final search results. <br>
 2. Additionally, these systems have limitations in representing complex search contexts.
+3. Searching for experts regarding specific terms within an organization is not supported.